Hiimus/arca_bookstore/README.md

 ### Access Control List (ACL)

-1. Staying in the permissions tab, click edit under the “Access Control List (ACL)” section.
+1. Still in the permissions tab, scroll down to the Access control list(ACL) and click the edit button.

-2. You will be shown a series of options and tick boxes.
-Navigate to “Everyone (public access)” and tick the box on the left, “List” under the “Objects” heading.
-You will need to agree that you understand the effects before you can save, so tick that, then click on “Save Changes”.
+2. From here, navigate to “Everyone (public access)” and tick the left box "List".
+Make sure to tick the checkbox below that you understand the effects of the changes.
+Click "Save changes".

 ---

 ### IAM - Creating A Group and Policy

-1. Next, search for IAM in the search bar at the top, and click on it to set up a group policy.
+1. Next, search for IAM in the search bar at the top, and click on it.
+You will now set up a group policy.

-2. Under “Access Management” on the left hand side, click on “User Groups” and create a new group.
+2. Click on the "User Groups" subcategory, under "Access Management" on the left side.

-3. Give the group a name and click “Create Group”.
+3. Once on this page, click the create a group button and give the group a name.

 4. This will take you back to the IAM dashboard.
 Go back to the “Access Management” section on the left hand side, and click on “Policies”.

-5. Click “Create Policy” and head over to the JSON tab, and select “Import Managed Policy”.
+5. Click “Create Policy” and in the JSON tab, select “Import Managed Policy”.

-6. Search for and click on “AmazonS3FullAccess” then “Import”.
+6. Search for “AmazonS3FullAccess”, select it, then click on the “Import” button.

 7. Copy your ARN and place it in the code so that it looks like the below;